 Striking candelabra-like whirl of brilliant orange flowers on tall 36” stems.
 Deer resistant.
 Impressive!

 4”-6” mound of up-facing multi-petaled flowers in a range of pastel colors in spring.
 Deer resistant.

 With hundreds of varieties and types available, it’s difficult to know which daffodil to choose.
 We’ve tried to offer a selection of the major groups.
 All are deer & rabbit resistant and long-lived.

 Trumpet Mix – Classic daffodil form.
 A single flower per stem, with a long central “trumpet”.

 Double Mix – One or more fully double flowers per stem.

-Butterfly Mix – The central cup is split, so that it resembles a butterfly.
+Butterfly Mix – The central cup is split so that it resembles a butterfly.

-Tete a Tete – A super popular dwarf early blooming daffodil.
+February Gold – A super popular dwarf early blooming daffodil.
 A favorite!